musician, composer, researcher, sound explorer

 In the 1970’s, Ligeti created the term micropolyphony, to describe the chromatic, polyphonic musical textures he created in his works.

-With the above distinctions in mind, micropolyphony can be more precisely described as microtonality in that uses chromatic tone cluster harmony (semitone derived intervals), perceived as a composite of (spectral) tone colors, rather than as a distinct structure of harmony (chord, harmonic progression).
+With the above distinctions in mind, micropolyphony can be more precisely described as microtonality in that uses chromatic tone cluster harmony (semitone derived intervals), perceived as a composite of (spectral; timbral) tone colors, rather than as a distinct structure of harmony (chord, harmonic progression).
+This type of chromatic, tone cluster harmony extends possibilities for the exploration of new forms of ‘tonality’ – beyond the functional harmony of earlier musical eras.

 Micropitch describes divisions of the pitch continuum into intervals of less than a semitone (100 cents).